 - Encourage exercise – This doesn’t have to be strenuous, a simple walk during their lunch break or taking the stairs instead of the lift is enough.
 Exercise releases endorphins which combat stress.
 It’s important that you don’t force your employees into exercise, however; attempting to initiate exercise when the employee refuses can lead to an awkward or potentially hostile situation.

 - Encourage socialising – The same rule applies as before, don’t push the employee too hard into social situations.
 If they are suffering from anxiety, or just generally are nervous around people, pushing them into a social situation will only make matters worse.
-Even introverts need a good support network, however, as it is important to an individual’s wellbeing.
-Holding team building exercises that don’t put too much pressure onto staff is a great way of encouraging bonding between team members without too much duress.
+Even introverts need a good support network, however, as it is important to an individual’s well-being.
+Holding team-building exercises that don’t put too much pressure on staff is a great way of encouraging bonding between team members without too much duress.

-- Encourage mindfulness – For a full breakdown of what mindfulness is and whether it is suitable for your business, click here.
-Mindfulness (if suitable) is a great way of encouraging employees to deal with stress on their terms.
+- Encourage mindfulness – Mindfulness (if suitable) is a great way of encouraging employees to deal with stress on their own terms.
 This isn’t a substitute for actual change if there is an issue in your workplace or in the employee’s life, but it can help reduce the stress of the day-to-day challenges of the workplace.

 - Implement an EAP – An Employee Assistance Programme is a means of providing your employees with much-needed support without intrusion.
 You are demonstrating a duty of care and emphasising your commitment to the health & wellbeing of your staff.
 An EAP not only helps your employees combat stress, but it also provides support through a variety of challenges, both inside and outside of work.